browserplus/borg/data/pages/docs/FAQ.md

 If you're so inclined, take a look at the log.
 You may be able to diagnose the problem yourself.
 In any case, we'd love to see that logfile so that we can fix the problem.
 Please attach it to an email to <browserplus-feedback@yahoo-inc.com>.
 Please use a descriptive
 Subject line (like "YIKES, Installer failure!").

+<a name="uninstall"></a>
+## How do I uninstall BrowserPlus?

+The BrowserPlus unininstaller can be reached via the Windows Control Panel ("Add/Remove Programs" or "Programs and Features", depending on your version of WIndows).

+On OSX, the uninstaller can be reached via a preference pane in "System Preferences".

+If for some reason the uninstall doesn't work for you, just manually remove the following directory:
+\Users\<yourname>\AppData\Local\Yahoo!\BrowserPlus (Vista, W7)
+\Documents and Settings\<yourname>\Local Settings\Application Data\Yahoo!\BrowserPlus (XP)
+/Users/<yourname>/Library/Application Support/Yahoo!/BrowserPlus (OSX)